LL10GEMAC IP Core Datasheet

 3) Rx Fabric Interface = 32 UI

-The maximum total Rx Latency is108.5 UI.
+The total maximum Rx Latency is108.5 UI.

-Note: The transfer speed of 10G Ethernet is 10.3125 Gbps, so 1 UI is equivalent to 0.097 ns (1/10.3125G)
+Note: The transfer speed of 10G Ethernet is 10.3125 Gbps, meaning that 1 UI (Unit Interval) is equivalent to 0.097 ns (1/10.3125G)

 General Description

-Figure 5: LL10GEMAC Block diagram
+Figure 5: LL10GEMAC Block Diagram

-During packet transmission, the LL10GEMAC IP core appends the preamble and SFD (Start frame delimiter) to create the packet header.
-At the end of packet, the LL10GEMAC IP core appends zero padding (for small packets), FCS (Frame check sequence), and IFG (Interframe gap) to form the packet footer.
-The packet is then encoded by 64B/66B encoder and scrambled by the Scramble block.
-The data is forwarded to the Tx Gearbox module to transmit 32-bit data to the PMA.
+During packet transmission, the LL10GEMAC IP core automatically appends a preamble and Start Frame Delimiter (SFD) to create the packet header.
+At the end of packet, zero padding (for small packets), the Frame Check Sequence (FCS), and Interframe Gap (IFG) are added to form the packet footer.
+The data is then processed by a 64B/66B encoder and scrambled before being sent to the Tx Gearbox module, which transmits 32-bit data to the PMA.

 Functional Description